The Bahamas CBDC Tracker

 In October 2023, the Central Bank of The Bahamas issued an update.
 The report said, “During the first seven months of 2023, a more than four-fold reduction in wallet top-ups to $10.2 million was registered, in comparison to the previous year when government transfer payments significantly influenced retail activity.”

 In November 2023, the Central Bank of The Bahamas issued an update.
-The update largely focused on highlighting efforts by central bank officials to appear at conferences and other social gatherings to promote use of the CBDC.
+The update largely focused on highlighting efforts by central bank officials to appear at conferences and other social gatherings to promote the use of the CBDC.

 Human Rights and Civil Liberties Concerns